-On average, and in dry conditions, the general rule of thumb is that diatomaceous earth will affect and eradicate ants within 48 to 72 hours.
+On average, and in dry conditions, the general rule of thumb is that it will affect and eradicate ants within 48 to 72 hours.

 Once they have made full contact with it, red ants will die in around 16 hours, and the hardier black ant will die within 24 hours.

-Once the diatomaceous earth is spread, and the ants come into contact with it, the result is a given.
+Once the it’s been spread, and the ants come into contact with it, the result is a given.
 They will spread it around among the colony while they work, and it will take effect and send them off to ant heaven.

 If you notice that the ants are still active after 72 hours, revisit the areas of ant traffic and reapply.
 You need to be persistent with it to take full effect, but trust us, it will work.